Jesse Iwuji Motorsports: Car No. 34 history

 On February 7, 2022, Iwuji and Smith partnered with Chevrolet as the manufacturer for the 2022 NASCAR Xfinity Series season, with the number being 34, as a tribute to Wendell Scott.
-The team would run the full 33-race schedule, with Iwuji competing for Rookie of the Year honors.
-The team would operate out of the JD Motorsports race shop, with providing engines from Hendrick Motorsports.
+The team was scheduled to run the full 33-race schedule, with Iwuji competing for Rookie of the Year honors.
+The team operated out of the JD Motorsports race shop, with providing engines from Hendrick Motorsports.